 We’ve seen New England industrial consulting companies that go in and go through an extensive guarding program where they go through and have somebody do a machine guarding evaluation.
 They have a mechanical contractor come through and build and install guards on everything and within days, the guards start to disappear because they never bother to talk to anybody that has to use those guards.
 Once you start to talk to the mill rights, and the maintenance guys, and the machinist, and the setup people and realize that they don’t have the time to pull three or four bolts out of out of a guard, three or four times a day just to get in behind that guard to do what they’ve got to do, the guard is going to come off and it’s going to stay off.
 You can take that example and run that through a hundred different examples of personal protective equipment operation of forklifts and everything else.

-If you don’t come up with a plan that allows everybody to use the things that you’re putting in place to solve problems in the same manner as they were using before, the chances are pretty good that it’s not going to work.
+In New England, industrial consulting means coming up with a plan that allows everybody to use the things that you’re putting in place to solve problems in the same manner as they were using before, otherwise the chances are pretty good that it’s not going to work.
 This is something that we’ve accumulated a vast ability of knowledge of over the last 40 years that helps us be able to come up with very practical recommendations to help you focus all these problems and we’re happy to talk to you about it.